jia1/jia1.github.io/content/posts/read-sheets-in-java.md

 draft: false
 tags: ["software","java"]
 ---
-If you need to programmatically read a Google spreadsheet in Java, the [quickstart guide](https://developers.google.com/sheets/api/quickstart/java) describes a basic class that does configuration, scoping and reading of dat, all in one.
+If you need to programmatically read a Google spreadsheet in Java, the [quickstart guide](https://developers.google.com/sheets/api/quickstart/java) describes a class that does configuration, scoping and reading all in one.
 However, if you use Spring Boot, you would want to split it into configuration and service layers:

 ```groovy
 // build.gradle